MrPrinceV2/AI-Chatbot/README.md

 # Lucky AI - Q&A Bot (BETA)

 Lucky AI is an interactive Q&A bot powered by Python.
 It allows users to ask questions and provide answers, which are stored in a GitHub repository.
 This README.md provides an overview of the bot, its features, setup instructions, and available commands.
+If you are not **18+** then please do not download this has some questions/answers in the future may be 18+ depending on a what a user asks.

 ## Table of Contents